hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 Now that we've thought a little bit about our goals, we can actually start building something.
 Let's move onto the first language of the web: *HTML*.

-# 2. HTML: Displaying Informations
+# 2. HTML: Displaying Information

 ## 2.1 Setting Up